https://www.taplowgroup.com3

 • Reinforcement: Will they be supported and rewarded for embracing the change?

-The McKinsey 7-S Framework helps you see how the organizational elements are interconnected and how you, any interim manager, can tweak any of them to influence the entire system.
+The McKinsey 7-S change management frameworks and methodologies help you see how the organizational elements are interconnected and how you, any interim manager, can tweak any of them to influence the entire system.
 Here's the breakdown:

 Foundational Elements